rertzer/ft_cybersecurity_projects/snow_crash/level08/level08.md

 ## This Is Not a Token

 - A way to bypass this restriction is to create a symbolic link.
-- As we do not have write rights in our folder, let this time use the `/tmp/` folder.
+- As we still don't have write rights on our folder, let use the `/tmp/` folder for a change.

 ```sh
 $ ln -s /home/user/level08/token /tmp/the_key